How the money donated to Hurricane Harvey relief was spent

 The report includes data from the American Red Cross, Direct Relief, the Houston’s SPCA and the Houston Food Bank, among others.
 One-third of those groups were already responding on the date of the landfall, and more than half were up and running by the day afterward.
 While 90% were initially focused on basic survival efforts, about 80% also put funds toward long-term support.
 Especially notable was that nonprofit GiveDirectly, which traditionally focuses on cash transfers to the extremely poor, began handing out debit cards on the premise that people could probably figure out how best to spend their own emergency funds.
 (That effort was backed by a $5 million donation from billionaire philanthropists John and Laura Arnold.)

 Most of these groups are still active in the area, and in some cases tapped other nonprofits on the ground to extend their ability to assist: about 50% of those nonprofits funded redirected donations to more groups.
-(In the two months after the storm, crowdfunding platforms GoFundMe and Crowdrise also raised $65 million to put toward various “survivors and charities,” the report notes.)
+(In the two months after the storm, crowdfunding platforms GoFundMe and Crowdrise also saw people withdraw $65 million during that time period–more was raised total–to put toward various “survivors and charities,” the report notes.)

 Among Charity Navigator’s vetted participants there seems to have been a strong attempt at coordination: “30 of the 32 organizations worth with over 300 other nonprofits and agencies to provide support, relief, and programs,” the report notes.

-Note: Correction: This article has been updated to more accurately reflect the money given by crowdfunding platforms .